Helpful Info

 1. Vulcanised India Rubber (VIR) Cloth-covered Wiring

 This was the original cabling system used when electricity was first introduced in New Zealand homes.
 It was widely used in the early 1900s until around the 1940s and is commonly found in older bungalows and villas in are as like Mt.
 Eden, Mt.
-Albert, and other older neighborhoods.
+Albert and other older neighborhoods.
 Although this type of wiring is surprisingly safer than some other forms of older wiring, it is still not safe to use.
 Over time, the internal insulation becomes brittle and can easily crack when disturbed.

 If you have this wiring, it’s essential to replace it as soon as possible.